The visual data transformation platform that lets implementation teams deliver faster, without writing code.

 DataFlowMapper is the right CSV data mapping tool for implementation teams because every field mapping, transformation rule, and validation lives in a template your team owns and runs, no developer required, no ticket queue, no import that stalls because one person is unavailable.

 The mapping editor is visual, with no code required, which means your team handles format changes the day they arrive rather than waiting on a ticket.
-Conditional rules, field combinations, format normalization, and lookup enrichment are configured through an if/then block interface and function library; no developer involvement after initial setup.
+Conditional rules, field combinations, format normalization, and lookup enrichment are configured through an if/then block interface and function library, no developer involvement after initial setup.

 When a client's column names differ from an existing mapping, the Adapt to File feature generates a variant that preserves existing transformation logic while updating field references.
 AI-assisted mapping suggestions surface the ambiguous cases for review rather than requiring every field to be re-mapped from scratch.